Advantages and Disadvantages of CSS Everyone Should Know

 Saves Time

 Let’s consider an example.
-You run a website with 40 pages or more and want to implement some new strategies to improve the website’s content(for example, you need to change the text size from 14pt to 12pt or vice-versa).
-How much time do you think it will take to make the size changes to all those 40 pages?
+You run a website with 40 pages or more and want to implement new strategies to improve the website’s content(for example, you need to change the text size from 14pt to 12pt or vice-versa).
+How long will it take to make the size changes to all those 40 pages?
 A lot!

 This is where CSS comes to the rescue as a savior.
 It offers you to define the changes in a single CSS file and reference all those 40 pages to that same file.
 As a result, your entire website will start reflecting the size changes.